Heyzap/flex-example-app/README.md

 ## Known problems

 - Compilation failed while executing : ld64.
 Read here: https://forums.adobe.com/thread/1686169
+  - Summary: replace the `ld64` linker executable at `{AIR_SDK}/lib/aot/bin/ld64/` by copying `/usr/bin/ld` to that directory and renaming it `ld64`

 - Conflicts with libraries.
-If you have selected `google-play-services.ane` don't add any additional libraries like `com.vungle.extensions.android.GooglePlayServices.ane`.
-We use Vungle's GooglePlayServices.ane to avoid conflicts.
-Internal java libraries can confict too, like `android-support-v4.jar` which is present in Facebook's ANE and Vungle's `AndroidSupportLib.ane`.
-We have repacked the original
-`Facebook.ane` and moved it to the `android-libs/` folder to avoid conflicts.
-The original Facebook ANE is used for iOS as it avoids this conflict.
+Only use one ANE that includes Google Play Services, for instance.
+We provide one, but some plugins embed GPS into their ANE in an un-removable fashion.
+Other Java libraries can confict too, like `android-support-v4.jar`, which is also included in our `GooglePlayServices.ane`.

 - Error java.lang.OutOfMemoryError: GC overhead limit exceeded.
 This error appears while packing Android library.
 Increase the memory allocated for Java and the Adobe Air/Flex framework.
 Open `jvm.config` at `$AIR_BASE_DIR/bin` and set `java.args` with the line `java.args=-Xmx1024m -Xms512m -Dsun.io.useCanonCaches=false` instead of what is there. (`-Xmx` sets the max ram allocated for the Java runtime, and `-Xms` is the minimum.)